wtsi-npg/npg_ranger/docker/README.md

 git clone -b devel https://github.com/wtsi-npg/npg_ranger.git npg_ranger && pushd npg_ranger/docker
 ```

+## Place configuration files in expected locations

 ### Configuration for s3cmd
-Place the s3cmd configuration file generated in previous steps somewhere it can
+Place the s3cmd configuration file generated in previous steps where it can
 be used by docker.
 During container building phase this file will be passed to
 the container.